Joel-hou/SmartInspector/README.md

         host_down(host),
         active_instance_in_host(vmid, host)'
 ```
-Change VM status to pause instead of error for live-migration policy
+VMs in error state can't be live-migrated, change VM status to pause instead of error for live-migration policy, and alarm rule should be created for all VMs to do live-migrate. application manager could receive mutiple notifications and do live-migrate and unpause operation, which is beyond our use case scope.

 ```shell
 openstack congress policy rule create \
     --name pause_vm_states classification \